La Playa Stadium

 It is also where Dallas Long set his first of seven world records in the shot put.
 It was the site of the women's division of the 1967 USA Outdoor Track and Field Championships.
 Barbara Ferrell equaled the world record in the 100 meters; 11.1 (+0.3), at that championship, which would last until Wyomia Tyus broke it in the Olympic final, at altitude in Mexico City.

-Today, the stadium with the rare ocean view serves host to about five Vaqueros home football games per year, many against nearby rivals Allan Hancock and Ventura and about 20 men and women’s Vaquero soccer games.
+Today, the stadium serves host to about five Vaqueros home football games per year, many against nearby rivals Allan Hancock and Ventura and about 20 men and women’s Vaquero soccer games.